sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/url-matching.md

 The logic behind prefix matching is that it prepends the start of string symbol (`^`) if the URL begins with a `/`, to ensure that the URL begins with the specified pattern.
 For example, `/json` would be evaluated as `^/json`.

-For patterns that already start with `^`, the gateway will already perform prefix matching so `TYK_GW_HTTPSERVEROPTIONS_ENABLEPATHSUFFIXMATCHING` will have no impact.
+For patterns that already start with `^`, the gateway will already perform prefix matching so `TYK_GW_HTTPSERVEROPTIONS_ENABLEPATHPREFIXMATCHING` will have no impact.

 This option allows for more specific and controlled routing of API requests, potentially reducing unintended matches.
 Note that you may need to adjust existing route definitions when enabling this option.